 - Imperial Hofburg Palace – official residence of the imperial family in Innsbruck and one of the most culturally important buildings in Austria

 - Hofkirche – one of the most beautiful baroque churches in Austria and with the impressive tomb of Maximilian I inside

-In our opinion, you should take at least 3 days to visit Vienna because it really is a city that impresses and that concentrates a good part of the most famous Austrian Landmarks.
+In our opinion, you should take at least three days to visit Vienna because it really is a city that impresses and concentrates a good part of the most famous Austrian Landmarks.

 #20 But in addition to all the monuments, Vienna also has some unique or almost unique characteristics, which end up turning into unforgettable activities for visitors.